bbli/filter-jump.nvim/README.md

 ```
 ## Mappings/Usage
 ### Examples
 * All words/characters after the initial one will be used to "filter" the matches.
-My idea was basically to keep typing words/phrases around the place I want to jump to rather than do something that involved more "decision making", such as planning a sequence of vim motions or thinking about the least commonly occuring characters.
+My idea was basically to keep typing words/phrases around the place I want to jump to rather than do something that involved more "decision making", such as planning a sequence of vim motions or thinking about the least commonly occurring characters.
+* Search is case insensitive and will ignore certain characters of your choosing(See More Customization below)
 ![filter](imgs/filter.svg)

 * Or you can just start moving to the next matches.If result is near bottom, I just use `<C-p>` instead